The Cantabrian Mountains

 The 'nuts and bolts' of the section are provided in the map above, which can be exported for use in offline GPS apps.
 Information is divided into subfolders for easier viewing and additional details/context are given below.

 The main route follows a lengthy combination of Spanish GR routes until reaching Oviedo, where the Camino Primitivo (Primitive Way) begins.
 The GR trails are not consistently maintained.
 Some are are clear and well signed while others have been neglected.
 There will be mud and gorse, but there will also be beauty.
 Picos de Europa National Park, at roughly the halfway point, is a highlight.
 Shortly afterwards, the TEAR joins the Camino Primitivo, the oldest of the Caminos to Santiego de Compostela.
 Although it has the least road walking of all Caminos, it's not a wilderness path by any means.
 Navigation is easy and the terrain is fast, so you'll soon reach Santiego de Compostela where you can pick up your Compostela before continuing towards the Atlantic on the Camino Finisterre.
-There are offline navigation apps for the main Caminos which I highly recommend downloading.
+There are free offline navigation apps for the main Caminos which I highly recommend downloading.

 There aren't many minor alternates along the main route, but there are several major ones which alter the entire trajectory of this section.
 If you choose to extend your traverse of the Pyrenees all the way to the ocean (using the GR11/HRP), you could then follow the Camino Norte along the north coast to Santiego de Compostela.
 Temperatures will be more moderate and overall the path is shorter, although you will be signing up for much more paved road walking and will bypass Picos de Europa National Park as well as the rest of the Cantabrian Mountains.
 A possible compromise might be to walk the Camino Norte until reaching the Camino Lebaniego, which heads south and intersects the main route just as it enters Picos de Europa.